Crime in the United Arab Emirates

-The crime rate in the United Arab Emirates is relatively low compared to more highly industrialized nations.
+The crime rate in the United Arab Emirates is relatively moderate compared to more highly industrialized nations.
 Incidents of petty crime such as pickpocketing are low.
 The United States Department of State states: "Crime generally is not a problem for travelers in the UAE.
 However, the U.S. Embassy advises U.S. citizens to take normal precautions against theft, such as not leaving a wallet, purse, or credit card unattended.
 Although vehicle break-ins in the UAE are rare, U.S. citizens are encouraged to ensure that unattended vehicles are locked and that valuables are not left out in plain sight".

 Terrorism

-Although terrorist attacks are rare, the United Arab Emirates has been listed as a place used by investors to raise funds to support militants in Afghanistan and Pakistan.
+The United Arab Emirates has been listed as a place used by investors to raise funds to support militants.
 Businesses based in the UAE have been implicated in the funding of the Taliban and the Haqqani network.
 In January 2022, a terrorist attack against three oil tanker trucks and an under construction airport extension infrastructure occurred in Abu Dhabi.
 The attack was conducted by the Houthi movement and killed 3 civilians.